kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][2].

+## Version Compatibility

+Version 1.1 is backwards-compatible with Version 1, but for a function to be conformant with the new version it is REQUIRED to support file output.

 ## Use Cases